Cameronsplaze/AWS-ContainerManager/README.md

 ### AWS Architecture

-See [ContainerManager/README.md](./ContainerManager/README.md#how-the-stack-works) for a overview of the architecture.
+See [./ContainerManager/README.md](./ContainerManager/README.md#how-the-stack-works) for a overview of the architecture.

+Or [./ContainerManager/leaf_stack/README.md](./ContainerManager/leaf_stack/README.md#high-level-architecture) for a aws architecture diagram of the core/leaf stack.

 ---